kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 		String urlstring = connector.getUrl() + "/api/v1/messages/count?q=" + URLEncoder.encode(input_query, "UTF-8");
 ````

-`input_query` refers to the value you included in the text field.
+`input_query` refers to the value you entered in the text field.

 `URLEncoder.encode` is a function which allows symbols e.g. #, (space), $ to be converted into a format that can be transmitted over the internet

-`/api/v1/messages/count?q=`will be appended to the url, which specifies that we will be using the `count` operation
+`/api/v1/messages/count?q=`will be appended to the url, it specifies that we will be using the `count` operation

 For the search operation, this is the URL we generate